Mazik-Pakistan/Talent/README.md

 ## Overview

-Most HR systems separate their user-facing forms from any conversational layer, which forces the AI on top to duplicate business logic. **TalentAI is built the other way around**: the same permission-checked service layer that powers every dashboard button also powers the in-app AI agent, so a request like *"send Sarah's offer and extend it 3 days"* executes through the exact code path a button click would.
+Most HR platforms separate their user-facing forms from any conversational layer, forcing the AI on top to duplicate business logic. **TalentAI is built the other way around**: the same permission-checked service layer that powers every dashboard button also powers the in-app conversational agent, so a request like *"send Sarah's offer and extend it 3 days"* executes through the exact code path a button click would.
 There is no shadow logic, no parallel rule set, and no second backend for the conversational interface.

-The platform is organized around four roles — Super Admin, Recruiter, Candidate, Employee — each with its own dashboard, its own permission set, and its own AI persona scoped to what that role is allowed to see and do.
+The platform is organized around four roles — Super Admin, Recruiter, Candidate, Employee — each with its own dashboard, its own permission set, and its own conversational persona scoped to what that role is allowed to see and do.

 ### Core Business Purpose